LeonDLotter/NiSpace/docs/installation.rst

 Installation from GitHub
 ------------------------

-Most convenient is the installation from GitHub using pip:
+The current development version is most conveniently installed from GitHub using pip:

 .. code-block:: bash